decred/politeia/politeiawww/api/www/v2/api.md

 Start the voting period on the given proposal.

 Signature is a signature of the hex encoded SHA256 digest of the JSON encoded v2 Vote struct.

 Differences between v1 and v2 StartVote:
 * Signature has been updated to be a signature of the Vote hash.
 It was previously a signature of just the proposal token.
 * Vote has been updated.
-See the vote comment below for more details.
+See the Vote comment below for more details.

 Differences between v1 and v2 Vote:
 * Added the "version" field that specifies the version of the proposal that is being voted on.
-This was added so that the proposal version is included in the StartVote signature.
+This was added so that the proposal version is explicitly included in the StartVote signature.
 * Added the "type" field that specifies the vote type.
-All votes that were started using a v1 Vote will have a vote type of VoteTypeStandard.
-This field was not explicity specified for v1 Votes, but it is the only vote type that existed for v1 Votes.

 Differences between v1 and v2 StartVoteReply:
 * StartBlockHeight was changed from a string to a uint32.